dymaczew/fs20icam/LabGuides/Exercise5/README.md

 ### 1. Install the Appsody on the managed cluster

-Appsody binaries has been downloaded for you and are located in /home/localuser/install directory.
+Appsody binaries have been downloaded for you and are located in /home/localuser/install directory.
 Run the following commands to install Appsody:
 ```
 cd /home/localuser/install
 sudo apt-get install -y ./appsody_0.5.4_amd64.deb